-The DesignLights Consortium® (DLC) is a non-profit whose mission is to drive efficient lighting by defining quality, facilitating thought leadership, and delivering tools and resources to the lighting market through open dialogue and collaboration.
-What began as a project of NEEP, the DLC has driven the lighting market towards innovation for the last 14 years.
+The DesignLights Consortium® (DLC) is an independent non-profit whose mission is to drive efficient lighting by defining quality, facilitating thought leadership, and delivering tools and resources to the lighting market through open dialogue and collaboration.
+The DLC began as a project of NEEP and spun-off as an independent organization in 2017.
+The DLC has driven the lighting market towards innovation for the last 14 years.

 In 2010, NEEP launched the DesignLights Consortium Qualified Products List, a leading resource that distinguishes quality, high efficiency LED products for the commercial sector.
 Within a few months, programs from beyond the NEEP region asked to participate in the effort as DLC members and to use the resource.
 Today, the QPL sets the bar for efficiency program incentives across the U.S. and Canada while informing manufacturer product development.
 DLC members include utility, state and regional energy efficiency programs from over 30 states in the U.S. and three Canadian provinces.
 As of July 2014, the list contains over 50,000 luminaires and continues to grow.

 Ensuring quality and performance in commercial LED lighting is crucial to NEEP stakeholders in the region and beyond as utilities and energy efficiency programs must meet their program savings goals.
 A set of Technical Requirements not only sets apart well performing and energy efficiency products but they also contribute to the transformation of the LED market towards a standard of performance that is acceptable on all levels and that protects energy efficiency programs as well as customers from acquiring non-energy efficient products.
 The end-goal is market transformation where Technical Requirements are no longer needed and all products have reached a level of performance that is acceptable and energy-efficient.